corkami/pocs/readme.txt

       multiss_gui.exe          gui
       multiss_drv.sys          driver

+ *.. aslr.dll                 a DLL with DYNAMIC_BASE set and used
+      aslr-ld.exe              loader
+ **. skippeddynbase.exe       a PE with ignored DYNAMIC_BASE, because RELOCS_STRIPPED is set

 Section table (PE Geometry):
  **. duphead.exe              a PE with a section mapping the header **. dupsec.exe               a PE with several sections with the same physical space, and the header too